Q. What is Chinook Learning Services (Chinook)

 There may be opportunities to offer select high school courses through our continuing education programming in the evenings and on weekends for students 20 years of age or older.

-Summer School 2018 will offer programming for all ages.
+Summer School 2018 will offer programming for students currently in Grade 9 and above.

 Q. Why won’t we continue to offer high school programming to students 20 years of age and older?